zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Availability zones are unique physical locations within an Azure region.
 Each zone consists of one or more datacenters equipped with independent power, cooling, and networking.
 To ensure resiliency, there's a minimum of three separate zones in all enabled regions.

-With availability zones, Azure offers a service-level agreement of 99.99% for VM uptime.
+For information about the service-level agreement (SLA) for VM uptime with availability zones, see the [page for Azure SLAs](https://azure.microsoft.com/support/legal/sla/).

 ### Azure Backup support